 The Company believes it has the ability to generate sufficient funding to meet these financial obligations.

 30. RELATED PARTY TRANSACTIONS

-The Province of New Brunswick is a related party to the Company as outlined in Note 1.
+The Province of New Brunswick are related parties of the Company as outlined in Note 1.
 The Company is related through common ownership with all provincial departments, agencies, and Crown Corporations.

 Sinking Fund Receivable